 Why should I wear a helmet?

 - Bike accidents can and do happen, even when you are very careful.
 In fact, each year thousands of children, teens, and adults require emergency care because of an accident involving a bicycle.
 Head injuries are very serious and can change your life in an instant.
 Many people die from head injuries caused from bike accidents each year.
 Wearing a helmet helps protect your head and your brain, but it doesn’t mean you should take risks or try fancy tricks.
 Leave that to the professionals!
-Additionally, if you are under 16 you could get ticketed for not wearing one.

 - Ideally, it would be great if you could wear an outfit that protects your entire body when you go for a bike ride, but you can reduce the risk of brain injury by wearing a helmet that fits well.
 Bike helmets are not just practical; they can be stylish and come in lots of colors.
 You can even decorate them with reflective stickers that make you more visible to others on the road.